- 1. Mandatory Sources

 View Mandatory Sources

 Delegated purchasing authority is the dollar limit for purchase of goods/services that university departments can approve without competition provided the price is fair and reasonable.
 The delegated purchasing authority is currently $10,000.
-Departments may place orders totaling up to $10,000 directly with vendors by issuing an eVA purchase order.
+Departments may place orders totaling up to $10,000 directly with vendors by issuing a RealSource purchase order.
 The purchase order is also intended to inform the vendor of VCU terms and conditions.
-This amount includes all charges associated with the purchase (for example shipping and handling).
+This amount includes all charges associated with the purchase (e.g. shipping and handling).
 However, if a department has ongoing requirements for goods/services which will exceed their delegated authority, a term contract should be established through University Purchasing.
 The use of two or more purchase orders to circumvent the department delegated limit is prohibited.
 Any order placed by a department outside of the established guidelines will be handled as a procurement violation and the individual authorizing the purchase could be held personally liable.
 While the department is authorized to place certain orders directly with vendors, the department may choose to order any or all items through University Purchasing.
 Additionally, the department may not authorize a change in the quantity or price of the items being purchased subsequent to placing the original order which causes the order to exceed the department delegated limit without prior authorization from University Purchasing.

 In order to provide departments with this purchasing flexibility, compliance with the Management Agreement and Rules Document, other applicable State rules and regulations must be observed when ordering goods and services.